Garvys/MeanMax-CodinGame-Contest/README.md

 ## Conclusion

 Awesome contest!
 I learned a lot again!
 It is so sad I lost too much time debugging that I couldn't try new things.

+Basically a lot of fun and many things learned!
+Thanks a lot to everyone involved in making this possible from creators, to participants!

-See you for the next contest! :)
+See you for the next contest where I shall take my revenge! :)